 - Our office uses a low-dose antibiotic, Arestin™, delivered under the gums or Doxycycline, taken orally to help fight infection and stop the progression of periodontal disease.

 - Nitrous Oxide or Oral Conscious sedation are available if you have high anxiety about going to the dentist.

 YouTube Video on Arestin.

-We encourage our patients to use a therapeutic plaque remover, "Rotadent Electric Toothbrush", a Water Pik (water flossing device), with an antiseptic mouth rinse, Perioguard daily.
+We encourage our patients to use an electric toothbrush, a Water Pik (water flossing device), with an antiseptic mouth rinse, Perioguard daily.